 The Fund's interest-rate risk primarily arises from borrowings.
 Borrowings issued at variable rates expose the Fund to cash flow interest rate risk.
 Borrowings issued at fixed rates will expose the Fund to fair value interest rate risk.
 The Fund's policy is to effectively maintain hedging arrangements of its borrowings where it is considered appropriate and cost effective to do so.
+During the current year, the Trust entered into an interest rate collar.
 For details of the Fund's interest rate swap and collar contracts in place refer to note 10.